cristianjova/search-music/README.md

 # search-music

-Search engine for artists and lyrics.
+Lyrics and video search engine of songs

 ## Built With